Ganges: Kumbh Mela

 A procession of Akharas marching over a makeshift bridge over the Ganges River.
 Kumbh Mela at Prayagraj, 2001.

-Kumbh Mela is a mass Hindu pilgrimage in which Hindus gather at the Ganges River.
+The Kumbh Mela is a mass Hindu pilgrimage in which Hindus gather at the Ganges River.
 The normal Kumbh Mela is celebrated every 3 years, the Ardh (half) Kumbh is celebrated every six years at Haridwar and Prayagraj, the Purna (complete) Kumbh takes place every twelve years at four places (Triveni Sangam (Prayagraj), Haridwar, Ujjain, and Nashik).
 The Maha (great) Kumbh Mela which comes after 12 'Purna Kumbh Melas', or 144 years, is held at Prayagraj.

 The major event of the festival is ritual bathing at the banks of the river.
 Other activities include religious discussions, devotional singing, mass feeding of holy men and women and the poor, and religious assemblies where doctrines are debated and standardized.
 Kumbh Mela is the most sacred of all the pilgrimages.
 Thousands of holy men and women attend, and the auspiciousness of the festival is in part attributable to this.
 The sadhus are seen clad in saffron sheets with ashes and powder dabbed on their skin per the requirements of ancient traditions.
 Some called naga sanyasis, may not wear any clothes.

 Irrigation

 The Ganges and its all tributaries, especially the Yamuna, have been used for irrigation since ancient times.
 Dams and canals were common in the Gangetic plain by the 4th century BCE.
-The Ganges-Brahmaputra-Meghna basin has a huge hydroelectric potential, on the order of 200,000 to 250,000 megawatts, nearly half of which could easily be harnessed.
-As of 1999, India tapped about 12% of the hydroelectric potential of the Ganges and just 1% of the vast potential of the Brahmaputra.